kerryb/enigma/index.md

   <tr><td><strong>UKW-C:</strong></td><td><code>F V P J I A O Y E D R Z X W G C T K U Q S B N M H L</code></td></tr>
 </table>

 There was also a **UKW-D**, which allowed the connections to be rewired in the field.
+Again, you choose which you want to support.

 #### Output lamps